kirankandel/base64-utils/README.md

 # Base64 Utils

-Utility module to perform various operations on a base64 string
+Utility module to perform various operations on a base64 string, has features to convert image to base64 string.

 ## Installation